Criminal Division Costs, Fines & Payments

 - Unpaid balances are reported to the Department of Taxation for Set-off Debt Collection; after proper notice any tax refund or lottery proceeds due the defendant will be sent to the Clerk’s Office to pay off the debt - after 90 days

-- Accrued interest on the balance due - after 40 days
+- Accrued interest on the balance due - after 180 days after conviction or release from confinement.

-- The defendant shall be required to complete the payment agreement (PDF) and submit to the Criminal Division
+- The defendant shall be required to complete the payment agreement (PDF) and submit to the Criminal Division.
+If mailing in a payment agreement, please make sure, that it is notarized completely.

 - Please note that some agreements may not be able to be completed on the day you file your petition.
 The Clerk’s office may need to research older or multiple cases before determining total amounts owed and terms.
 This will require you to return to the Clerk’s office to execute the agreement